-- 1. Comply with the requirements and authorities set forth in Parts I (C) above and III (A)(17) below. - 2.
-Goals are located in the agreement particular to the Recipient. - 3.
-Be responsive to SBA requests for information and communication.
-Changes to your organization's contact information, including your AOR or other designated representatives, must be reported promptly to SBA. - Promptly advise SBA of any difficulties you encounter or anticipate encountering that may affect the conduct of your project. - Cooperate with all programmatic and financial examinations and any accreditation reviews conducted by SBA, its agents, or contractors.
-You will promptly address and act upon all findings regarding your project made as part of any such process. - 6.
-Coordinate with SBA and other Agency resource partners operating within your project service area to maximize the effectiveness of your efforts and avoid duplication of products and services. - 7.
-Promote SBA programs, products, and services to clients, as appropriate. - 8.
-Maintain adequate, readily accessible facilities for assisting clients, including satellite locations where appropriate. - 9.
+- 1. Comply with the requirements and authorities set forth in Parts I (C) above and III (A)(16) below. - Be responsive to SBA requests for information and communication.
+Changes to your organization's contact information, including your AOR or other designated representatives, must be reported promptly to SBA. - 3.
+Promptly advise SBA of any difficulties you encounter or anticipate encountering that may affect the conduct of your project. - 4.
+Cooperate with all programmatic and financial examinations and any accreditation reviews conducted by SBA, its agents, or contractors.
+You will promptly address and act upon all findings regarding your project made as part of any such process. - 5.
+Coordinate with SBA and other Agency resource partners operating within your project service area to maximize the effectiveness of your efforts and avoid duplication of products and services. - 6.
+Promote SBA programs, products, and services to clients, as appropriate. - Maintain adequate, readily accessible facilities for assisting clients, including satellite locations where appropriate. - 8.
 Provide assistance to the small business community to the maximum extent possible.
-The SBDC Lead center and service centers services shall be available to the public during the normal hours of the business community throughout the year, as appropriate.
-In addition, provisions should be made to provide evening and weekend assistance, both online and in service centers, as appropriate to meet local community demands and needs. - Provide meaningful access to project services for clients with limited English language proficiency and/or disabilities. - 11.
-Maintain adequate staffing levels for the delivery of client services, including replacing State/Regional Directors within 120 days. - 12.
-Participate in SBA surveys and studies regarding the effectiveness and outcomes of the program/project, curriculum, types of assistance, service delivery methods, etc. - 13.
-Submit and update information to USASpending.gov, as required. - 14.
-Use the funds provided through this award, to manage and operate, within a state, territory, or commonwealth, a small business development center (SBDC).
+The SBDC Lead Center and Service Centers services shall be available to the public during the normal hours of the business community throughout the year, as appropriate.
+In addition, provisions should be made to provide evening and weekend assistance, both online and in-service centers, as appropriate to meet local community demands and needs.
+Goals are included in each recipient's particular agreement. - Provide meaningful access to project services for clients with limited English language proficiency and/or disabilities. - Maintain adequate staffing levels for the delivery of client services, including replacing State/Regional Directors within 120 days. - 11.
+Participate in SBA surveys and studies regarding the effectiveness and outcomes of the program/project, curriculum, types of assistance, service delivery methods, etc. - 12.
+Submit and update information to USASpending.gov, as required.